klmmmv/thesis/chap2.md

 more efficient and easier to work with for the subjects.
 Additionally it also enables data protection inside an organisation to fulfill compliance.

-Krauthausen et. al. [@krauthausen:2012] presents a different kind of view on BOs, by introducing a "Top-Down"-approach as a starting point to identify business requirements.
+Krauthausen et al. [@krauthausen:2012] presents a different kind of view on BOs, by introducing a "Top-Down"-approach as a starting point to identify business requirements.
 He states that tasks can be described very well when you refer to the items which should be the result of the task.
 These items are the BOs and are at the very center of every action in a business process.
-According to [@krauthausen:2012] a BO is therefore a well defined entity of business activities which must be treated in a specific way.
+According to Krauthausen et al. [@krauthausen:2012] a BO is therefore a well defined entity of business activities which must be treated in a specific way.

 In conclusion it is important to note, that because of the aforementioned characteristics of a BO, every BO has its own well defined life cycle.
 During